-What is the impact and where Which stakeholders are Management Approach

-does it occur?
-What is the affected?

-organization's involvement in the

-impact?

-In 2019, a number of corruption Erring employees were In addition to the management approach incidents involving food sales affected and weregiven under the heading of Antidepartment and supply chain group eventually terminated Corruption Policies and Procedures, were reported.
-There were bribery and/or did notVitarich has an existing policy and process incidents to give preference to intentionally report to the regarding kinds these of distributors when there werecompany for work infractions/dishonesty. lt has an These (considered as AWOL). shortage products. established procedure for investigating of incidents resulted in certain such matters, and what kind of amount of cash and companyCustomers involved in thepenalty/ies to be imposed on erring assets being utilized for personal transactions were also employees. advantage of these employees and affected. also officer.
+What is the impact and where does it occur?
+What is the organization's involvement in the impact? affected?
+Management Approach incidents involving food sales department and supply chain group were reported.
+There were bribery incidents to give preference to distributors when there were shortage of products.
+These incidents resulted in certain affected and were eventually terminated and/or did not intentionally report to the company for work (considered as AWOL).
+Customers involved in the transactions were also infractions/dishonesty.
+It has an established procedure for investigating such matters, and what kind of penalty/ies to be imposed on erring officer.
 They were dismissed.
-Vitarich's management had providing established the guidelines for food sales Suppliers services to Vitarich wereoperations as agreed with all the departments involved (dressing plant group, food sales group, accounting, credit and collection and audit group).
+Vitarich's management had also established the guidelines for food sales services to Vitarich were operations as agreed with all the departments involved (dressing plant group, food sales group, accounting, credit and collection and audit group).
 The company has also strengthened its controls over the supply chain group transactions especially on capital expenditures.
 What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach the following: (a) use of company assets and properties for personal advantage; (b) lost sales and may be affected by the identified risks are the employees, customers, suppliers, stockholders, directors and officers.
 In addition to those mentioned above, Vitarich shall strengthen internal controls over food sales operation and supply chain group.
 It also commits to strengthen its internal audit and to conduct more regular audits for each department nationwide.
-What are the Opportunity/ies Identified?
 Which stakeholders are affected?
-Management Approach company will make the following affects the customers, In addition to those already mentioned above, Vitarich shall consistently monitor
+Management Approach · affects the customers, suppliers, employees, stockholders, and other investors.
+In addition to those already mentioned above, Vitarich shall consistently monitor the efficiency and effectiveness of all departments covering it through the internal audit department in collaboration with the legal group and Business Process Monitoring Unit ("BPMU").